ADVISORY

 Where it matters most

-Available for non-executive director appointments, board advisory, and fractional CDO mandates focused on agentic AI governance.
+Available for non-executive director appointments and board advisory focused on agentic AI governance.

 SPEAKING